 Now you know what to look for in a dog bed for large dogs, it's time for the top picks.
 Each of these beds is designed to handle large dogs, which means they provide excellent support and a comfortable place to sleep.
 They vary on price, but I think they all provide great value for money.

 |Image||Name||Best for...||Price Range||View Price|

 |Big Barker Orthopedic Dog Bed||Almost any big dog will love the Big Barker, but dogs with severe joint pain may prefer a memory foam bed||$$$$$||View Price|

 |Coolaroo Elevated Dog Bed||Great for dogs that overheat, but not as comfortable or suitable for pets with joint issues||$||View Price|

 |DogBed4Less Orthopedic Dog Bed||An excellent rectangular bed that allows your dog to fully stretch out.
 Memory foam is great for joint pain.||$$$$||View Price|

 |DogBed4Less Premium Dog Bed Pillow||Outstanding comfort and cheaper than pure memory foam - although the shredded foam doesn't provide as much support||$$$||View Price|

-When it comes to dog beds for large breeds, the Big Barker is the king.
-It's not cheap, but if you need a bed that provides excellent support for your big dog - especially if he has joint pain - then it's my top recommendation.
+When it comes to dog beds for large breeds, the Big Barker is king.
+It's not cheap, but if you need a comfortable bed that provides excellent support for your big dog - especially if he has joint pain - then it's my top recommendation.
 The 60" version is also a "true" extra large dog bed.

 Let's start with the basics.
 The Big Barker is an orthopedic dog bed, which means it's designed to spread your pet's weight evenly rather than creating pressure points.
 It's 7" thick (with a combination of support and comfort layers) so it provides plenty of support for even the largest dogs.
 As a bonus, there's a headrest on one edge which is great if your dog likes a pillow (there's a version without this too).